-I’ve been lucky enough to study film at both The University of East Anglia (on the MA Programme) and at PhD level at The University of Lincoln.
-My PhD thesis is called “Fascist Works of Art?”
-Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976 and has been completed under the wonderful stewardship of Dr Nigel Morris with second supervision by Dr Neil Jackson.
+I’ve studied film at both The University of East Anglia (on the MA Programme) and for my PhD at The University of Lincoln.
+My PhD thesis, ‘Fascist Works of Art?’
+Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976, was completed under the wonderful stewardship of Dr Nigel Morris with second supervision by Dr Neil Jackson.
 My Viva (all 1hour 45minutes of it!!) was paneled by Prof Paul Cobley and Dr Sarah Barrow.
-I have previously been spoken at Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organisers.
+I have previously spoken at Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organizers.

 I also have a BA (Hons) IIi in English from Bangor University, a Post-Graduate Certificate in Education from Huddersfield University and Qualified Teacher Learning & Skills (QTLS) from Society of Education & Training.

 I have had, over the years, a slightly unhealthy interest in James Bond which culminated in me writing and publishing a monograph titled He Disagreed with Something that Ate Him: Reading The Living Daylights & Licence to Kill which is available here.
 This has had the good fortune of introducing me to the wider Bond fan community, and I’ve guested on a few podcasts because of it.

 Since 2018 I have been receiving treatment for the rare disease PNH (Paroxysmal nocturnal hemoglobinuria to you Latin speakers).
 This disease, which effects blood production and results in blood cells being destroyed by my immune system, is being treated by the wonder that is the NHS, helping me lead a pretty normal life.